sfazliddinov385/Detection-Lab/README.md

 ## Safety

-Everything ran on virtual machines, on a closed network with no internet.
-No real malware.
-The attacks were faked with Hydra and Atomic Red Team.
-I turned off Windows Defender on the victim, in the lab only, so it would not block the test.
-In a real setup you would tune exclusions instead of turning off antivirus.
+Everything ran on virtual machines, on a closed network with no internet during testing.
+All activity was performed in a private lab using simulated attacks and controlled tools.
+No real malware was used.

+I turned off Windows Defender on the victim in the lab only so it would not block the test.
+In a real setup, you would tune exclusions instead of turning off antivirus.

 ---